prody/ProDy/doc/tutorials/ensemble_analysis/nmr.rst

 ^^^^^

 Note that this example is slightly different from that in the :ref:`tutorial`.
-This example uses the :class:`.Ensemble` class which has a method for performing iterative superposition.
+This example uses :class:`.Ensemble` which has a method for performing iterative superposition.

 Also, note that this example applies to any PDB file that contains multiple models.